dhgarcia/dhgarcia.github.io/index.md

 # [](#research)Research

-My current research focuses on Human-Robot Interaction in social robots for education and therapy.
+My current research is carried out under the scope of two EU projects [DREAM](http://www.dream2020.eu/) and [L2TOR](http://www.l2tor.eu/).
+I am focused on Human-Robot Interaction in social robots for education and therapy; developing Robot-Enhanced Therapy (RET) and child-friendly tutor robots for second language learning.

 Follow the link to learn more about my [research](research) and the [projects](research/#projects) I have worked on.